edwinek/heavyweight/README.md

 # heavyweight
 A Spring 4 web application that allows the user to see who the heavyweight boxing champion of the world was on a specified date (and not much else!).
+The data is taken from Wikipedia and stuck in a document database.
+This database can be updated.

 ## System requirements
 * Java 7